Section 109 of the Constitution of Australia: One law confers a right which the other purports to take away

 In some situations, one law may purport to confer a legal right, privilege or entitlement, while another law purports to take away or diminish some right or entitlement.
 In other words, one law says that you can do X, the other that you cannot do X. For example, the Commonwealth provision in Colvin v Bradley Brothers Pty Ltd affirmed that employers in certain industries could employ women to work on certain machines whilst the State provision made it an offence to do so.
 It was not impossible to obey both laws, since nothing in the Commonwealth law required the employment of females.
 This type of inconsistency may require a working-out of the actual effect of both laws in an individual case.
 Because of this, it could require a more subtle analysis than test 1.
-Similar reasoning was later used in Telstra v Worthing, in discussing conflicting workers' compensation laws, and in Bell Group v Western Australia, where a Western Australia Act that sought to accelerate the dissolution and administration of the Bell Group was held to conflict with the Commonwwealth's income tax laws.
+Similar reasoning was later used in Telstra v Worthing, in discussing conflicting workers' compensation laws, and in Bell Group v Western Australia, where a Western Australia Act that sought to accelerate the dissolution and administration of the Bell Group was held to conflict with the Commonwealth's income tax laws.

 Chief Justice Knox and Justice Gavan Duffy agreed in Clyde Engineering Co Ltd v Cowburn that a simple test of logical contradiction was "not sufficient or even appropriate in every case", and enunciated this test: where one statute confers a right, and the other takes away the right, even if the right may be waived or abandoned, there is an inconsistency, whereupon the State law would then be invalid to the extent of the inconsistency.